biodatlab/community-notebooks/README.md

-# community-notebooks
+# Community Notebooks

-Community notebooks for the lab
+This repository hosts community notebooks for [Biomedical and Data Lab](https://biodatlab.github.io/)

+- `drone_segmentation` - example notebooks for semantic segmentation using `transformers`